kovaacs/PWABuilder/docs/starter/publish.md

 4. When asked, ensure you use the default settings for your app, which can be found in the `swa-cli.config.json` file in the root of your app.

-5. And thats it, finish following the prompts from the Azure Static Web Apps CLI and your app will be deployed to Azure.
+5. And that's it, finish following the prompts from the Azure Static Web Apps CLI and your app will be deployed to Azure.

 #### Next Steps